Dealing with Complaints Policy (Staff)

 Written notification of complaints must be submitted using the appropriate forms, which can be found on the ACECQA website: acecqa.gov.au and logged using NQA ITS (National Quality Agenda IT System).

 Serious incident: An incident resulting in the death of a child, or an injury, trauma or illness for which the attention of a registered medical practitioner, emergency services or hospital is sought or should have been sought.
-This also includes an incident in which a child appears to be missing, cannot be accounted for, is removed from the centre in contravention of the Regulations or is mistakenly locked in/out of the centre premises (Regulation 12).
+This also includes an incident in which a child appears to be missing, cannot be accounted for, is removed from the School in contravention of the Regulations or is mistakenly locked in/out of the School premises (Regulation 12).

 A serious incident should be documented in an Incident, Injury, Trauma and Illness Record as soon as possible and within 24 hours of the incident.
-The Regulatory Authority must be notified within 24 hours of a serious incident occurring at the centre (Regulation 176(2)(a)).
+The Regulatory Authority must be notified within 24 hours of a serious incident occurring at the School (Regulation 176(2)(a)).
 These records are required to be retained for the periods specified in Regulation 183.
 The Approved Provider will notify the regulatory authority of any incident where there is a reasonable belief that physical and/or sexual abuse of a child has occurred or is occurring at the school, or any allegation that sexual or physical abuse of a child has occurred or is occurring at the school.

 We acknowledge that conflict is a natural part of the work environment.
 It is important that all conflict is resolved as unresolved conflict can lead to tension; stress; low productivity; bitter relationships; excess time off; ill health; anxiety and many other destructive emotions.
 When conflict is addressed and handled constructively the outcomes are feelings of relaxation; openness; high productivity; vitality; good health, empowerment; a sense of achievement etc.